Patrick Frawley: Biography

 Fidel Castro's takeover of a Shick factory in Cuba in 1958 awakened Frawley politically, and from that point forward he advocated (mostly behind the scenes) for anti-communist causes.
 Frawley and Walter Knott, founder of Knott's Berry Farm, provided financial support to Barry Goldwater's 1964 presidential campaign, and they funded Fred Schwarz's anticommunist rallies.
+He provided funds to the anti-communist Information Council of the Americas (INCA), founded in 1961.

 Frawley had alcohol addiction problems, and in 1964 checked into the Shadel Sanatorium in Seattle for aversion therapy.
 He thought the experience was so valuable that he "bought the hospital for Schick, and renamed it Schick Shadel."